rubberducky56/rubberducky56.github.io/_posts/tryhackme/2022-10-28-wonderland.md

 ### Webpage Enumeration

 It appears we are told to ‘follow the white rabbit’, of which there is an image.
 We are also presented with a quote from Alice in Wonderland.
 At first I considered the possibility of a hidden message steganographically embedded into this image.
 However, it is wiser to investigate some more conventional avenues before resorting to steganography.
-Upon inspection of the source code, nothing new is revealed.
+Upon inspection of the source code, not much is revealed.
 However, we note that the image comes from a directory called ```/img```.

 {% highlight html %}
 <!DOCTYPE html>